jay-jadhav-jj/ElasticJS/README.md

 > [!IMPORTANT]
 > The game panel size is 760 x 410.

 You can easily create your own custom scenes.
-In the `script.js` file, you'll see some comments I left with placeholders to help make custom scenes.
+In the `scenes/` folder, you can create your own scenes.
+I also left a file named `custom.js` with comments to help you get started, along with other example scripts.

-Here are steps on making a custom scene
+Here are the steps on creating a custom scene

+- Fork the project and create a github site (Pages) or download the code and host it locally
+- Make sure your script is in the `scenes/` folder.
+- Import the `Platform` class, `Scene` class, and `loadCustomScene` function from `../script.js`.
-- On line 43, add a new `Scene` object into the `scenes` list.
-The constructor is `Scene(Floor Height, Player Speed, Player Jump Force, Player Gravity);`
+- Create a new `Scene` instance.
+The constructor is `(floorHeight, speed, jumpForce, gravity, spawnX = 0, spawnY = 0)`
-- On line 71, add the platforms you want into your scene, with the `Scene.addPlatform(Platform)` function.
-The constructor for platforms is `Platform(Color, X, Y, Width, Height)`.
-Make sure the scene's index is correct (`scenes[4]` by default).
-- And that's it.
-Now, if you press the 'C' button, it should load your custom scene.
+- Now, as many times as you want, you can add platforms to the scene, using the `.addPlatform` function, which accepts a `Platform`.
+- The constructor for the `Platform` class is `(color, x, y, width, height, collision = true)`.
+- When you are done customizing your scene, use the `loadCustomScene(scene, index)` function.
+- Depending on what index you pass, your scene will be assigned to a different scene button.
+Since there are five scene buttons, you can only use indexes between 0-4.
+- In `index.html`, you need to add your new script in.
+At line 17, you can use the comment placeholder to help you add your script.
+- If all the steps were followed correctly, the site should notify you accordingly.

 ## What can you do with ElasticJS
 ---